ggeop/Deep-Learning-Project/README.md

 decide how many jobs we want to have for each job title in our dataset (e.g. 200).

-Then, if we divide this number by the length of the `city_list`, we get the correct `jobs_perTitle_perCity` parameter (eg. 200 / 8 = 25).
+Then, if we divide this number by the length of the `city_list`, we get the correct `jobs_perQuery_perCity` parameter (e.g. 200 / 8 = 25).

 To set the minimum number of jobs that must be received in each query sent, use the `min_jobs_per_query` parameter.
 This should be higher than `jobs_perTitle_perCity` by at least 5, because of the unexpected failures.

 Once the checking starts, it might hang due to the server failing to respond or it might get interrupted by us manually.
 So, to avoid starting all over, we can use the `queries_completed` parameter to skip those and move forward faster.